GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 You can enable and disable JMX metrics collection by command `otel.jmx.enabled=true/false`, which is enabled by default.

-To control the time interval between MBean detection attempts, one can use the otel.jmx.discovery.delay property, which defines the number of milliseconds to elapse between the first and the next detection cycle.
+To control the time interval between MBean detection attempts, one can use the OTEL.jmx.discovery.delay property, which defines the number of milliseconds to elapse between the first and the next detection cycle.

 In addition, the acquisition configuration of some third-party software built in the Agent.
 For details, please refer to: [JMX Metric Insight](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/jmx-metrics/javaagent/README.md){:target="_blank"}